Inside The Lab

 Frequently Asked Questions

-The Leadership Capacity Lab™ is a structured leadership capacity–building engagement for emerging and mid-level leaders.
-It combines individual 1:1 coaching with a shared online cohort space to strengthen six core capacities while they are actively leading.
-It is designed to support leaders under real conditions—without adding to senior leaders’ time or oversight.
+The Leadership Capacity Lab™ is a structured leadership capacity-building engagement for leaders in education and nonprofits.
+It includes individual 1:1 coaching within a private online space to strengthen six core capacities while they are actively leading.
+It is designed to support leaders under real conditions.

 Participants engage in: